 What is Anxiety?

 Anxiety is a broad term depicting the several disorders that can influence nervousness, apprehension, fear, and worrying.
 Anxiety is a natural human emotion that most individuals experience at various times and a normal response to stressors; however, when anxiety becomes extreme or disproportionate to a situation, it may fall under the categorization of an anxiety disorder.
 In the majority of cases, anxiety is not the only thing a man or woman suffers with; it is often a co-occurring disorder with an eating disorder or substance abuse.
+Eating Disorders and Anxiety and create complex issues.

 Types of Anxiety